thewtex/thesis/introduction/background_and_significance.rst

 Ryan and Foster [Ryan1997]_, with phase sensitive analysis and phase insensitive analysis performed by the former and latter.
 Maurice et al. applied his motion tracking algorithm, the Lagrangian speckle model estimator (LSME) [Maurice2008]_.
 Instead of block-matching techniques, Wan et al.  applied an optical flow method to estimate tissue motion [Wan2001]_.
 Liang et al. applied a Levenberg-Marquardt nonlinear minimization technique to a cubic B-spline model of displacement governed by a cost function that contained terms for intensity fidelity, a sum of squared difference, and strain smoothness, a sum of strain gradients [Liang2008]_.

-The feasibility of *in vivo* application examined on 12 patients undergoing angioplasty and it was found that strain in calified material (0.20% +/- 0.07) was smaller than non-calcified tissue (0.51% +/- 0.20) [DeKorte2002]_.
+The feasibility of *in vivo* application was examined on 12 patients undergoing angioplasty, and it was found that strain in calified material (0.20% +/- 0.07) was smaller than non-calcified tissue (0.51% +/- 0.20) [DeKorte2002]_.
 During that study, it was revealed that catheter movement due to cardiac motion and blood flow impede strain estimation, so strain estimation was gated to points in